4817 Butler Road Glyndon, MD 21071

 Friendly and Comfortable Dental Care

-At Baltimore Dental Co., we aim to provide you the dental care you need in a stress-free and pain-free environment.
+At Baltimore Dental Co., we aim to provide you with the dental care you need in a stress-free and pain-free environment.
 Dr. Romay will be with you through every step of your treatment so you fully understand your procedure.
 She will explain each step and answer your questions for clarification.

 What are some symptoms of dental anxiety?